FactFinance/docs/docs/cases/oev.md

 Fact Finance provides tailored solutions to mitigate the risks associated with OEV, ensuring fair and transparent data feeds for smart contracts.
 Our approach includes:

 ###  **DApp Oracle**
-A decentralized oracle infrastructure that minimizes the risk of data manipulation by ensuring transparency in data aggregation and delivery.
+A decentralized oracle infrastructure that combines APIs and onchain validation.

 ###  **Commit-Reveal Mechanism**
 A cryptographic technique that prevents frontrunning and pre-trade arbitrage by submitting hashed commitments before revealing actual data, making it impossible for attackers to anticipate price updates.